haarcuba/aroma-mock/README.markdown

 # AromaMock - Mocking Framework for Coffee Script

-Aroma is a Coffee Script Mock Framework.
+Aroma is a CoffeeScript Mock Framework.
+This of course means that it *can* be used to test and develop JavaScript, but in this document, I will address CoffeeScript, because I like it better.
 It provides a useful scenario-expectations construct and easy, on the fly mock object generation.

 The scenario verifies the exact expected function call sequence including the function arguments.
 Scenarios are specified before the code is run, making the tests well organized, readable and more explicit.

 The scenario abstraction verifies that things happen *exactly* as specified: i.e. we do not only verify that some mock function was called with specific paramenter, we verify that it has *not* been called more times that it should have been, with some other parameters.

-Original concepts were carried over from Voodoo-Mock, a C++/Python unit test framework.
+Original concepts were carried over from [Voodoo-Mock](http://github.com/shlomimatichin/Voodoo-Mock), a C++/Python unit test framework.

+## Installation

+	$ npm install aroma-mock

+You will also probably want to

+	$ npm install mocha coffee-script

+## Running CoffeeScript Tests with Mocha

+In the following examples I use [Mocha](http://mochajs.org) for a test runner.
+In order for Mocha to work with CoffeeScript you must use it like this:

+	$ mocha --compilers coffee:coffee-script/register [tests...]

-## Example
+## Quick Start
 Here's an example test, that mocks the jQuery $ symbol and tests that it is used as expected.
-The `call` expectation:
+Before reading the entire thing, let's just look at the `call` expectation:

 	call( '$', [ "#input_element" ], fakeObject( 'element', ['val'] ) )

 expresses our expectation that the tested code will call `$` with `"#input_element"` as its first argument.
 We also arrange that the return value of this call will be a Mock Object called `element`.

-We *then* expect that this `element` object's `val` method will be called with the expectation:
+We *then* expect that this `element` object's `val` method will be called with one argument, the string `'123'`.
+This is expressed in the expectation:

 	call( 'element.val', [ '123' ], null )

 Since we don't care about the return value from this call, we used `null`.

-Since JQuery expectations are commonplace, we can use a the shorthand `expect_$` for this 2-call expectation - this is demonstrated below.
+Since jQuery expectations are commonplace, we can use a the shorthand `expect_$` for this 2-call expectation - this is demonstrated below.

 I hope this makes the following, complete listing, clear.